Could this very odd-looking electric car convince you to ditch your SUV?

 A new electric vehicle called the Canoo, which will launch next year and opened a waitlist for customers on January 21, looks very little like a traditional car.
 That’s because it doesn’t have to, says Ulrich Kranz, a former BMW engineer who heads the L.A.-based startup.
 “With electric power trains, there’s actually no need that a car looks like a traditional combustion engine car,” he says.

 The basic shape of a car hasn’t really changed over a century, with space for an engine, space for passengers, and space for luggage, all arranged in basically the same configuration.
 But because powerful electric motors and batteries are smaller than a standard powertrain, the whole shape of the vehicle could transform, if car designers were feeling creative.
 Canoo designed what it calls a “skateboard,” a thin platform that holds the battery cells, powertrain, and suspension, leaving room for a spacious jelly bean-shaped pod on top.
-“Inside the vehicle, it is as big as a big Suburban, but the footprint of the vehicle is smaller than a Toyota Prius,” Krantz says.
+“Inside the vehicle, it is as big as a big Suburban, but the footprint of the vehicle is smaller than a Toyota Prius,” Kranz says.
 The interior looks like a small living room, with sofa-like seating in the back, and enough room to easily fit a surfboard or an Ikea cabinet.

 The company wants to convince drivers who own SUVs—which are more popular than smaller cars, and contributed more to the rise in CO2 emissions over the last decade than planes, trucks, and heavy industry—that it’s offering a better choice.
 The vehicle can drive 250 miles on a charge, and the battery can charge 80% in half an hour.
 There’s space for seven people, in total.
 Cameras, radar, and sensors offer lane departure warning, pedestrian safety, and other autonomous features; the car is designed to be updated so that it can eventually be fully autonomous.
 A “steer by wire” system means that it steers by electric signals, like an airplane, something that’s more responsive than a steering wheel.